brandongregory/dndhelp/src/5e-build-guides/spear-and-quarterstaff-builds.md

 If you want a spear that does 1d8 damage with one hand (so you can use a shield), check out the yklwa.
 It’s often overlooked for its odd name, but it’s basically a short spear that does 1d8 damage with one hand at the expense of the versatile option and some throwing distance.

 Another factor to consider is the availability of magic items.
 There are basic versions of spears (and yklwas), but there’s a far greater variety of magic staves available with a variety of effects.
 For instance, the Staff of Defense can really help increase your defenses, and the Spider Staff can give you some useful utility options as well as bonus damage.
-If you really want to use spears, you might talk to your DM about reflavoring a magic sword as a spear to give you some more options.
+If you want more magic spears, you might talk to your DM about reflavoring a magic sword as a spear to give you some more options.

 ### Can I Use a Baseball Bat?